material-motion/material-motion/specifications/duplication.md

 The following often occurs after an element is replicated:

 - The original element is hidden.
-- The duplicated element is positioned and sized to occupy the original element's place on the screen.
-The duplicated element may not necessarily be in the same node of the element tree.
+- The replicated element is positioned and sized to occupy the original element's place on the screen.
+The replicated element may not necessarily be in the same node of the element tree.
-- Motion is applied to the duplicated element.
+- Motion is applied to the replicated element.
-- Once its purpose is served, the duplicated element is thrown away.
+- Once its purpose is served, the replicated element is thrown away.
 - The original element is unhidden.

 Replication makes use of two APIs: